telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

     $("#grid").kendoGrid();

-When you create the Grid from an existing HTML table, each row from the table is added as a data-item to the DataSource of the Grid.
+When you create the Grid from an existing HTML table, each row from the table is added as a data-item to the dataSource of the Grid.
 As a result, your Grid is populated with the content from the table to reflect the information it contains.

 For more detailed information on how to create a Grid, refer to [the Grid overview article]({% slug overview_kendoui_grid_widget %}).